-This clone also cross-reacts with a subset of perripheral blood lymphocytes and monocytes, but not granulocytes, of baboon and both rhesus and cynomolgus macaque monkeys.
-Multi-color analysis reveals that the distribution on lymphocytes is similar to that found in human studies, with the majority of CD16-positive lymphocytes being both CD3 and CD20 negative.
+This clone also cross-reacts with a subset of peripheral blood lymphocytes and monocytes, but not granulocytes, of baboon and both rhesus and cynomologus macaque monkeys.
+Multi-color analysis reveals that the distribution on lymphocytes is similar to that found in human studies with the majority of CD16-positive lymphocytes being both CD3 and CD20 negative.

 FITC, fluorescein isothiocyanate, is a fluorochrome with a molecular weight of 389 Da.
 FITC is sensitive to pH changes and photobleaching.
 Due to nearly identical excitation and emission properties but different spillover characteristics, FITC and Alexa Fluor® 488 cannot be used simultaneously.
 FITC is relatively dim and should be reserved for highly expressed markers whenever possible.